laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 ![CICD and Flux](/flux-cicd-gitops-brain.jpg)

-To configure Flux to notify the gitops brain we need a couple of CRDs on the cluster. `Provider` to configure the gitops brain access details, and an `Alert` to configure what to alert on.
+To configure Flux to notify the gitops brain we need a couple of CRDs on the cluster. `Provider` to configure the gitops brain access details, and an `Alert` to configure when to notify the `Provider`.

 ```yaml
 apiVersion: notification.toolkit.fluxcd.io/v1beta1